kjl-89/choose-your-adventure/Outbreak/scene7A.md

 "Welcome to Quarantine Zone 3, you are safe now" says a soldier.

-They scan you and your kids before letting your family through.
+They scan you and your daughter before letting you through.

 A loudspeaker rings out: